ODU Dental Radiation Safety Certification Practice Test 2025 – Complete Exam Prep

 Get further explanation with Examzify DeepDiveBeta

-The age of the x-ray machine
+The speed of the film

-The type of film used
+The thickness of the film

 Next Question